keystonejs/keystone/docs/guides/custom-server.md

 ## Custom Server with manual middleware preparation

-For really fine-grained control, a custom server skips calling `keystone.prepare()` in favor of calling an app's `.prepareMiddleware()` function directly.
+For really fine-grained control, a custom server can skip calling `keystone.prepare()` in favour of calling an app's `.prepareMiddleware()` function directly.

 `package.json`